Searching ...

 Photos of Greenwood County, SC

 Are you looking for a friendly, small-town setting but prefer a more progressive culture?
 Check out Greenwood County, South Carolina.
-Known as a small town with a big personality, Greenwood is part of South Carolina’s Upstate area.
-The county offers excellent schools, cultural opportunities, a growing economy, and more for its citizens.
+Known as a small town with a big personality, Greenwood is in South Carolina’s beautiful Upstate area.
+Besides the beautiful spots and outdoor adventure, the county has a well-rounded quality of life.
+Find excellent schools, cultural fun, a growing economy, and more.
+Discover what it’s like to live in Greenwood County, SC.

 About Greenwood County

-Greenwood County is in the area known as the Lakelands region because there are five different lakes within a 30-to 40-minute drive of Lake Greenwood.
-These lakes are resources for fishing, boating, and water recreation.
+Greenwood County is in the Lakelands region because five different lakes are within a 30-to 40-minute drive.
+These lakes are resources for fishing, boating, and water sports.

 Sumter National Forest makes up most of the southern portion of the county.
-Some small towns dot the national forest area.
+Some small, historic towns dot the national forest area.

 Greenwood County History